Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] BRAK ODPOWIEDZI

 ### You are configuring just in time (JIT) VM access to a set of Azure virtual machines.
 You need to grant users PowerShell access to the virtual machine by using JIT VM access.
 What should you configure?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.
 Permission that must be granted to users on VM: TCP potal that must be allowed

 ![Question 125](images/question125.jpg)